College football rankings: Week 13 Top 25 polls for the 2019 season | NCAA.com

-LSU and Ohio State lead the college football rankings at Nos.
-1 and 2 for Week 13 in the College Football Playoff rankings, the AP Poll and the Coaches Poll.
+As we play Week 13 of the college football season, get the latest Top 25 rankings below.
+LSU remains No. 1 in the major polls: AP Poll, Coaches Poll and the College Football Playoff rankings.

-In Tuesday's new CFP rankings, Clemson and Georgia followed LSU and OSU to make up the top four.
+In Tuesday's latest CFP rankings, Clemson and Georgia followed LSU and OSU to make up the top four again.
 Alabama was next at No. 5.
-Iowa State, Southern California and SMU joined the CFP rankings this week.
+Iowa State, Southern California and SMU joined the CFP rankings.

 LIVE SCOREBOARD: Scores, results for every game